The purpose of a Thesis Advisory Committee meeting is to provide a consultative process for the student and to ensure that:

 meeting), a meeting will be held to discuss the written document and the

 proposed project.
-The results of the meeting will be recorded on an Advisory Committee / Thesis Proposal Meeting Form
+The results of the meeting will be recorded on the Advisory Committee / Thesis Proposal Meeting Fillable Form.

 Any required revisions to the Proposal will be noted on the Form which